 Walking through the custom container home is a lot different than simply visiting a cargo container ship or storage facility.
 Going on a tour of the Evans’ container home will reveal high ceilings, a finished basement, a second-floor balcony, and an open floor plan.

 Container homes can even be constructed with customized flooring like bamboo, which is one of the most durable and strong flooring materials available.
 According to the latest report by the Container Owner’s Association (COA), there has been a significant increase in the use of bamboo as a material for container home flooring.
-Bamboo is made from natural vegetation the plant can grow to maturity in as little as three to five years.
+Bamboo is made from natural vegetation the plant can grow to maturity in as little as .
 With proper care, products like wood flooring can last for hundreds of year, which makes wood flooring almost as durable as the steel these containers are made from.

 The COA report states: